voxpupuli/puppet-nfs/README.md

 OS specific parameters correctly it should work on your preferred OS too.
 Feedback, bugreports, and feature requests are always welcome, visit https://github.com/derdanne/puppet-nfs or send me an email.

+When you are using a puppet version 3.x like it is shipped with Redhat Satellite 6, please use a version 1.x.x from puppet forge
+or the branch puppet3 when cloning directly from Github.
+(Note: https://github.com/derdanne/puppet-nfs/pull/49#issuecomment-285091678)

 If you want to contribute, please do a fork on github, create a branch "feature name" with your features and do a pull request.